unvariant/notes/class/statistics/notes.md

 ### central limit theorem
 - only applies to sampling distributions for the mean
 - sample size must be greater than or equal to 30
+# intervals and means
+Use an interval when the question asks for *how much different* or an *estimation*, and use test for when the question asks for *yes or no answer*.

-# 1 sample t interval for population mean
+## 1 sample t interval for population mean
 ### use case
 - sample size is less than 30
 - population standard deviation is unknown